What you can expect fly fishing the Vero Beach and Fort Pierce area.

 I am a tarpon specialist and my target size is 10 to 30 pounds.
 I call these the fun sized tarpon because you can fight them for 5 or 10 minutes, get 6 or 7 jumps out of them and be done with it.

 An 8 wt. set up is perfect for the fun sized tarpon that I like to target.
 You will want to couple this with a 20 or 30 pound tippet.
-An 8 wt. is also perfect for targeting large snook and redfish around docks and mangroves during the higher parts of the tide.
+An 8 wt. is also perfect for targeting large snook and redfish around mangroves during the higher parts of the tide.

 It is a good idea to have a floating line set up for snook and redfish in the shallows (2 to 3 feet deep).
 Tarpon will also be feeding in the upper parts of the water column early in the morning and move deeper as the water gets hot.